eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-publisher-source-code.md

 ```

 When Cyclone DDS discovers readers and writers sharing the same data type and topic name, it connects them without the application involvement.
-In order to write data only when a Data Readers pops up, a sort of Rendez-vous pattern is required.
-Such pattern can be implemented using:
+In order to write data only when a data reader appears, a rendez-vous pattern is required.
+Such pattern can be implemented by either:

 1. Wait for the publication/subscription matched events, where the Publisher waits and blocks the writing-thread until the appropriate publication matched event is raised, or
-2. Regularly, polls the publication matching status.
-This is the preferred option we will implement in this example.The following line of code instructs Cyclone DDS to listen on the `writer.publication_matched_status()`.
+2. Regularly, poll the publication matching status.
+This is the preferred option used in this example.The following line of code instructs Cyclone DDS to listen on the `writer.publication_matched_status()`

 ```
 dds::pub::DataWriter<HelloWorldData::Msg> writer(publisher, topic);